 Guidance & Interpretation: Low is good.
 Maternal smoking during pregnancy is an important cause of low birth weight.
 A high percentage of mothers smoking in pregnancy could prompt questions surrounding the PCT's health promotion schemes.
-This data was collected for the first time in 2003/04 and the smoking status of new mothers was only recorded in 86% of maternities, rising to 92% in 2004/05, 2005/06 the figure was 93% although in some PCTs this % was much lower.
+This data was collected for the first time in 2003/04 and the smoking status of new mothers was only recorded in 86% of maternities, rising to 92% in 2004/05, and in some PCTs this % was much lower.
 Recognising the data quality/coverage issues the Healthcare Commission PI measured the % for which smoking status was recorded, rather than the % smoking.
-In future a higher percentage of data is expected to be available which should make this indicator more reliable.

-Judgment basis: Judgment basis: green = significantly low rate with 95% confidence amber = within the expected range of variation with 95% confidence red = significantly high rate with 95% confidence.
+In 2005/6 a new national target was included in the AHC: Smoking during pregnancy.
+This indicator is an assessment against PCT plan.
+A percentage less than zero indicates that the organisation has exceeded their planned performance.
+A positive percentage indicates that the organisation's actual performance was worse than their planned performance amber = within the expected range of variation with 95% confidence red = significantly high rate with 95% confidence.
 NB Confidence intervals are not shown as the calculation uses an additive over-dispersion model which replaces a single target value with a distribution representing acceptable variability.
 If the observed indicator is inside the tolerance range, then it cannot be declared significantly different.
 If it is just outside and there is some overlap with its confidence interval, then it still may be OK.
 But if there is no overlap, or only minimal overlap, it will be declared significantly different (this assessment is based on a formula and does not correspond exactly to whether the intervals overlap or not).
 This means that CI alone might suggest a significant difference where one is not present.